Genez-io/genez-io.github.io/content/posts/10-ts-mistakes.md

 console.log(result); // Outputs "510" instead of 15
 ```

-In this example, the add function uses the `any` type for its parameters and return type.
-While TypeScript doesn't complain, it allows for adding two values of different types (number and string), which results in an unexpected behavior.
+In this example, the add function uses any type for its parameters and return type.
+While TypeScript doesn’t complain, it allows for adding up two values of different types (number and string), which results in an unexpected behavior.

-##### Overusing `any` in Arrays:
+Overusing any in Arrays:

 ```typescript
 const data: any[] = [1, "two", true, { value: 4 }];